Deepansh2004/Deepansh2004/README.md

 ## Hi there 👋
+I'm Deepansh Lather 👋

+I'm a Finance student at Hult International Business School.

+## What I'm working on
+- Learning Python and computer science basics
+- Building projects in finance and data

+## What I'm interested in learning
+- Data analysis
+- Financial modeling
+- Coding

+## Hobbies
+- Trading
+- Tennis
 <!--
 **Deepansh2004/Deepansh2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.